jaq-lagnirac/cs370-swe/README.md

     ```
     sudo mysql_secure_installation
     ```
-    Complete the installation process by answering the following questions:
+    Complete the installation process by answering the following questions as they appear:
-	- Enter the current password for root: `[Press ENTER]`
+	- Enter the current password for root: `[Press ENTER to skip]`
 	- Switch to unix socket authentication: `n`
 	- Change the root password?: `n`
 	- Remove anonymous users?: `n`